-Mrs. Shepard replied to Miss Kingsland with earnestness.
-She thought the lady would not be allowed to come into a Christian assembly anywhere as she had here and tell them that they were trifling with the most sacred feelings of the human heart.
-The lady had claimed that materiallike to take the chair, I will resign it in ization was a trick, but she could show your favor.
+Chairman.-Mr. Samuels, if you would the most sacred feelings of the human heart.
+The lady had claimed that material.

+ization was a trick, but she could show that it was not.
 The speaker continued at length, stating her experiences to show that materialization was not a trick.
-Mrs. Shepard was not afraid to meet the lady or any other person in open debate.
+Shepard was not afraid to meet the lady or any other person in open debate.
 Trickery had nothing to do with Spiritualism.
 She objected as a Spiritualist to the imputation given to writing mediums unless the names of the mediums were stated.

-The conference had already extended their time nearly an hour and the chairman declared the meeting adjourned.
+The conference had already extended their time nearly an hour and the chair-man declared the meeting adjourned.

-Is Spiritualism a Science or a Religion?
+Is Spiritualism a Science on a Religion?